fearphage/lambda-buildpack/README.md

 Therefore, if your ship does not include the `listContainers` forkulator command, the reaper will not know what services your ship is using, and they will be deleted.

-##### Add PUBLIC-forkulator to headquarters
+##### Add forkulator to headquarters
-1. If it does not already exist, add the `PUBLIC-forkulator` directory to your headquarters
+1. If it does not already exist, add the `forkulator` directory to your headquarters
 2. Add `orders` file with the following contents:

 ```
 export FORKULATOR_TEMP=/tmp
-export COMMAND_PATH=/var/data/PUBLIC-forkulator-commands
+export COMMAND_PATH=/var/data/forkulator-commands
 export PATH=${COMMAND_PATH}/bin:$PATH
 export HEALTHCHECK=/diagnostic
 export MAX_CONCURRENCY=250
 autodeploy https://github.com/igroff/forkulator.git#master
+export SECURITY_MODE=htpasswd
 ```

-##### Add PUBLIC-forkulator-commands to headquarters
+##### Add forkulator-commands to headquarters
-1. If it does not already exist, Add the `PUBLIC-forkulator-commands` directory to your headquarers
+1. If it does not already exist, Add the `forkulator-commands` directory to your headquarers
 2. Create a file named `remote` in this directory
 3. Contents of `remote` should be

 ```
-autodeploy git@github.com:glg/PUBLIC-forkulator-commands.git#lambda-deploy
+autodeploy git@github.com:glg/forkulator-commands.git#lambda-deploy
 ```